abdulrahmantkhalifa/hubble/README.md

 ## Demo environemt
 For testing you still can run the proxy and the 2 agents on the same machine as following

-### Running proxy
+### Running the proxy
 ```sh
 cd $GOPATH/src/github.com/Jumpscale/hubble
 go run proxy/main/proxy.go
 ```

-By default proxy will start listing on port 8080.
+By default the proxy will start listing on port 8080.
 You can change that with the `-listen` option (ex: go run proxy.go -listen=127.0.0.1:80)

 ### Running agent1
 ```sh